hpe-dev-incubator/hpe-dev-portal/content/blog/discover-the-power-of-data-center-monitoring-using-redfish-telemetry-and-cloud-native-tooling.md

 ## **A comprehensive approach**

-Our latest technical whitepaper, *“[Data center monitoring using Redfish telemetry and cloud-native tooling](https://www.hpe.com/psnow/doc/a00134351enw)”*, presents a comprehensive approach to data center monitoring by integrating the Redfish telemetry with cloud-native open-source tools including Telegraf, Prometheus, Alertmanager, and Grafana.
+My latest technical whitepaper, *“[Data center monitoring using Redfish telemetry and cloud-native tooling](https://www.hpe.com/psnow/doc/a00134351enw)”*, presents a comprehensive approach to data center monitoring by integrating the Redfish telemetry with cloud-native open-source tools including Telegraf, Prometheus, Alertmanager, and Grafana.
 These tools work seamlessly together to provide a holistic view of your data center infrastructure.
 The telemetry data source for this stack is HPE Integrated Lights-Out (iLO) which exposes metrics via Redfish interface.

 Here's a glimpse of what you'll discover in the whitepaper: